harshkumar1244/Stream-Verse/README.md

 🎬🎵 Movie, Series & Music Recommendation System
 Built with Machine Learning • Python • Streamlit GUI • TMDB & Spotify API

-This project is an intelligent recommendation system that suggests movies, TV series, and music based on user input.
-It uses ML similarity algorithms, integrates real-time data from external APIs, and provides an interactive Streamlit-based GUI.

 📌 Features

 ✅ Movie Recommendation